jafegideon04/alx-pre_course/README.md

-It is well with my soul
+Arowolo Gideon is my name.